fabiolnh/kubernetes/README.md

 ```

 ## Important:
-1) RepicaSet does not change version of pods during apply. (we have to delete pods)
+- RepicaSet does not change version of pods during apply. (we have to delete pods.
+That´s why we use Deployment)
+- Deployment -> ReplicaSet -> Pod
+- Service: First Gateway for the Application.
+Acts like a Load Balancer